PlesaLab/DHFR/README.md

 ### [Karl J. Romanowicz](https://kromanowicz.github.io/), Carmen Resnick, Samuel R. Hinton, Calin Plesa
 _____________________________________

-This R Notebook provides complete reproducibility of the data analysis presented in ***"Exploring Antibiotic Resistance in Diverse Homologs of the Dihydrofolate Reductase Protein Family through Broad Mutational Scanning"*** by Romanowicz, Resnick, Hinton, and Plesa (*In Prep*).
+This R Notebook provides complete reproducibility of the data analysis presented in ***"Exploring Antibiotic Resistance in Diverse Homologs of the Dihydrofolate Reductase Protein Family through Broad Mutational Scanning"*** by Romanowicz, Resnick, Hinton, and Plesa.
+The preprint is now available on [biorXiv]().

 **Links to Rendered Code:**